jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-30-strangers-5-julie-valenti.md

 Julie works with patients who suffer from PTSD introduced from childhood.
 Julie's clinic has been around for over a decade, although Julie has been in practice from much longer.
 From the years of practice, she wrote a book called "Knowing How: The 20 Concepts to Rewiring Your Brain".

+Julie talks about her "hidden agenda".
+By helping people re-wire their brain, she encourages people to be more alive.
+If people are more alive, they can become contributors and producers.
+If people are more alive, they consume less.

+I've heard this phrase somewhere else.
+Esther Perel was interviewed on the podcast, Design Matters, talking about how couples feel more alive when they first meet than years into the relationship.
+During a mid-life crisis, a person may talk of the experience as feeling alive again.
+The bridge between the two states of feeling alive and living without elation is hormones.

+### Brain, Hormones and Neuroplasticity

+Julie touched on the difference between needs and desires.
+A desire can be substituted with a want.
+A need is a necessity to keep living.
+Psychologists have dubbed the necessity of living as the hierarchy of needs, which are food, shelter, self-actualization.
+Desires are linked to dopamine receptors.
+When released, they trigger our reward center.

+Our brain can be broken down to the survival portion and our intelligent portion.
+The intelligent portion is our consciousness, our prefrontal lobe.
+The survival portion has been called the animal brain, or survival brain.
+Evolutionary psychologists theorize humans had a point in history where a pre-frontal lobe began to form, yet we share similar tendancies to animals.

+The reward center is linked to our survival brain.
+Amgdala? (verify).
+Many human behaviors are linked to how we handle situations.
+With trauma, we rely on keeping ourselves safe, activiting neurons that lead us to make safe decisions.
+Hence the safe brain.

+There was a myth that your brain is fixed, unable to un-learn the past, after a certain age.
+However, recent research shows this is not the case.
+They formed a concept called neuroplasticity.
+Unlike the fixed concept, neuroplasticity says your brain is able to change by rewiring it.
+Neurons that wire together fire together.
+By taking the time to learn or un-learn, the brain will form neuropathways that forms new habits.

+Carol Dweck wrote a book about this called Fixed Mindset, Growth Mindset (verify).
+Dweck talks of people with fixed mindsets are less prone to take risks and fail.
+She talks about how people with fixed mindsets shut down after unable to do specific tasks.
+On the contrary, people with a growth mindset allow for failure and learn from mistakes and try again.
+In reality, everyone is a little of both, where we allow for failure in some aspects of our lives, growth mindset, and we are set in our ways in others, fixed mindset.

+Julie makes the

 ### Adult Responsibility is Non-Negotiable

 <!--